 The primary method of treating tumors associated with NF2 is surgery.
 At the same time, many people with this disease have tumors that grow slowly or not at all.
 That means they can be closely monitored in an approach called watchful waiting, watch and wait, or active surveillance.
-In this approach, active treatment would begin if there are signs that the tumor could cause neurological problems, or the pattern of growth threatens brain or spinal cord function.
+In this approach, active treatment would begin if there are signs that the tumor could cause neurological problems (problems with the brain, nerves, or spinal cord), or the pattern of growth threatens brain or spinal cord function.

 Questions to ask the health care team

-If you are concerned about your risk of cancerous and benign tumors, talk with your health care team.
+If you are concerned about your risk of cancerous and benign tumors from NF2, talk with your health care team.
 It can be helpful to bring someone along to your appointments to take notes.
 Consider asking your health care team the following questions: